-On the Expanded basis, which includes balances carried in TRIG UK, the Company's single, direct subsidiary, other receivables are £880k (2013: £59k).
-The reconciliation from the IFRS basis to the Expanded basis is shown in Section 2.6 of the Strategic Report on page 38.
+On the Expanded basis, which includes balances carried in TRIG UK, the Company's single, direct subsidiary, trade and other receivables are £880k (2013: £59k).
+The reconciliation from the IFRS basis to the Expanded basis is shown in Section 2.6 of the Strategic Report.